 Inspection charges can usually be quoted to you prior to shipping but treatment or washing costs are passed on once the shipment undergoes inspection.
 An overview of possible fees to expect is listed below.
 Please note, however, each rate will be dependent on your individual shipment and are subject to vary from this guide.

 - Tailgate Inspection Charge

-The Tailgate inspection charge is the cost to physically inspect your container at a quarantine approved premises.
+The Tailgate inspection charge is the cost to physically inspect your container at a quarantine-approved premises.
 The charges for this can range from $120 – $200 per container depending on location and service provider.

 - Cartage Via Tailgate

 As it is a requirement for your goods to be inspected, your cargo will now need to travel via an AQIS inspection location for the inspection to take place.
-This travel will be an additional cost to your cartage rate to deliver the container from the port direct to site.
+This travel will be an additional cost to your cartage rate to deliver the container from the port directly to the site.
 Normally inspection locations are not too far from the port so you should factor in an additional $125 – $175 for this.

 - Quarantine Charge & Wash Fees

 Problem with your cargo?
 If quarantine determines that your container or the cargo is a bio-security risk, your goods will need to be treated prior to delivery.
 At best this could be simply washing the container prior to release, at worst this could involve complete fumigation of the contents of your container.
 The charges for this can vary significantly from $200 for a wash to $600 for fumigation.
-To avoid these charges ensure your container and contents are handled correctly by your shipper at origin.
+To avoid these charges ensure your container and contents are handled correctly by your shipper at the origin.

 4. Consider Delivery Options

-With a remote location you should always consider the different options for delivery.
-For air or LCL cargo it is likely your goods will be delivered on a courier network.
+With a remote location, you should always consider the different options for delivery.
+For air or LCL cargo, it is likely your goods will be delivered on a courier network.
 Your freight will be handled several times en route to the final destination as cartage providers will often use a combination of services to fulfill deliveries to remote areas.